propublica/timeline-setter/doc/doc.markdown

 * `-a` Do not output supporting assets such as CSS and JavaScript.
 This is useful if you're customizing those and don't want your versions clobbered.
 * `-m` Create a minified one-page version of your timeline with all supporting assets inline.
 * `-O` Open a browser to your new timeline after it is generated (currently Mac OS only).
 * `-i` Add a custom interval for background "interval notches."
 These take the format of JavaScript date [getter methods](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Date#Methods).
 For example, year would be `FullYear.` All the options are available [below](#interval_notch_options).
-If absent, TimelineSetter will attempt to automatically create interval notches based on the longest range of dates in your timeline.
+If absent, TimelineSetter will attempt to automatically create interval notches based on the first and last dates in your timeline.
 * `-h` Print help to standard output.

 <a id="csv"></a>